-Sales and hotel tax data indicates that many more families or groups come to South Padre Island for holidays such as the Fourth of July, Labor Day and summer vacation.
+Sales and hotel tax data indicates that many more families or groups come to South Padre Island for summer vacations and holidays such as Memorial Day, Fourth of July and Labor Day.
 These visitors stay longer and spend more money than the college students visiting during Spring Break.
-The beaches, greenways, outdoor concerts, fireworks and dining is provided specifically for the needs and desires of visitors.
+The beaches, greenways, outdoor concerts, fireworks and dining are example attractions and amenities that are available to meet the demands of our visitors.